Azure DevOps pipelines and databases

 Download the Windocks Community Edition or email support@windocks.com for a full featured evaluation edition.

-Provision a Windows Server VM (Server 2016, 2019, or 2022), install SQL Server (for SQL database delivery) and then install Windocks as described here.
+Provision a Windows Server VM (Server 2016, 2019, or 2022), install SQL Server (for SQL database delivery) and then install Windocks as described in the download docs.

 For Oracle database delivery, also install the Windocks service for Linux as described here.

-- the path to one or more SQL backup or database files or Azure SQL BACPAC files, which database cloning to use Windocks database cloning or volume cloning from other companies)
+- the path to one or more SQL backup or database files, which are used to create a clonable database image

 - where to deliver the database clones (Windocks SQL Server Windows containers or SQL Server instances)